full-stack-bcn/problem-sets/html.md

    | Lists      | ``ul``, ``ol``, ``li``                                              |
    | Tables     | ``table``, ``thead``, ``tbody``, ``tr``, ``th``, ``td``             |

+4. Create a page for your day to day bookmarks.
+Make sections in it and set it as your default page (in Chrome, set the home page to ``file:///home/yourself/home.html ``, or the file you have created).

+5. Edit a very simple SVG (with Inkscape or Illustrator), or find one at [SVG Repo](https://www.svgrepo.com/) and embed its code into an HTML file.

 The browser inspector
 ---------------------